 Get the Word Out

-Take action to raise awareness about skin cancer prevention.
+Take action to raise awareness about skin cancer prevention and detection.

-- Post skin safety tips near major exits for members of your organization to read before stepping out into the sun.
+- Post skin safety tips near frequently used exits so members and employees of your organization can read them before stepping out into the sun.

 - Send a memo with vacation tips to your members.
 Encourage them to pack sunscreen, wear hats, and avoid direct sunlight between 10 a.m. and 4 p.m.

-- Ask a health professional (a local dermatologist, registered nurse, public health official, etc.) to demonstrate how to check skin regularly for warning signs of skin cancer.
+- Ask a local professional (such as a dermatologist, registered nurse, or public health official) to demonstrate how to check skin regularly for warning signs of skin cancer.

-- Find a free skin cancer screening near you.
+- Find a free skin cancer screening event near you.